lwz7512/my-dev.to/blog-posts/using-image-in-gatsby/index.md

 Content goes here!
 ```

-In this solution, it works though, but, if you have many posts which include many images in each post, the directory struture will grow big dramatically and end up with chaos.
+In this solution, it works though, but, if you have many posts which include many images in each post, the directory structure will grow big dramatically and end up with chaos.

 How to restructure the images path in a reasonable way?